uspki/policies/certificate-policy.md

 For the status of Subscriber Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.
+The CA SHALL update information provided via an Online Certificate Status Protocol at least every 24 hours.
+OCSP responses from this service MUST have a maximum expiration time of seven days.

 For the status of Subordinate CA Certificates: